jeremytammik/tbc/a/1501_app_dlg_events.md

 Any and every use of the Revit API requires a valid API context.

-The most common and obvious way to get into a valid Revit API context, and the most commonly used event is the one to launch an external command, which calls the `IExternalCommand` `Execute` handler method.
+The most common and obvious way to get into a valid Revit API context &ndash; and the most commonly used event &ndash; is the one to launch an external command, which calls the `IExternalCommand` `Execute` handler method.

 Other important ones to be aware of are `ApplicationInitialized` and `DialogBoxShowing`, unconnected with any external command at all, as you can see below.